-- A. The Governing Council, by majority vote of the votes cast of the Governing Council delegates present in person or by proxy, elects: - (i) A president, to hold office for a term specified in Article X, Section 2, of these bylaws, commencing upon the conclusion of the meeting at which elected or until their successor, is elected and assumes office; and - (ii) Such number of additional voting members of the Board of Directors as are to be elected pursuant to the provisions in Article VIII, Section 2, of these bylaws for a term specified in Article VIII, Section 3, of these bylaws, commencing upon the conclusion of the meeting at which elected or until their respective successors are elected and assume office; - (iii) The four non-voting group coordinator members of the Board of Directors: Administrative/Legal, Athlete Services, Membership Development, and Technical and Officials, who each serve a term of two years and may serve a maximum of four consecutive terms as such group coordinator. - B. The 10 Year Athlete Representatives, as defined in Article XXII, Section 1 (A), of these bylaws elects four athlete voting members of the Board of Directors, pursuant to the provisions of Article VIII, Section 2 of these bylaws for a term specified in Article VIII, Section 3, of these bylaws commencing upon the conclusion of the meeting of the Governing Council at which elections under paragraph A of this Section 4 occur, or until their respective successors are elected and assume office.
-The fifth athlete on the Board of Directors will be the elected USOPC Athletes Advisory Council representative.
+- A. The Governing Council, by majority vote of the votes cast of the Governing Council delegates present in person or by proxy, elects: - (i) A president, to hold office for a term specified in Article X, Section 2, of these bylaws, commencing upon the conclusion of the meeting at which elected or until their successor, is elected and assumes office; and - (ii) Such number of additional voting members of the Board of Directors as are to be elected pursuant to the provisions in Article VIII, Section 2, of these bylaws for a term specified in Article VIII, Section 3, of these bylaws, commencing upon the conclusion of the meeting at which elected or until their respective successors are elected and assume office; and

+- (iii) The four non-voting group coordinator members of the Board of Directors: Administrative/Legal, Athlete Services, Membership Development, and Technical and Officials, who each serve a term of two years and may serve a maximum of four consecutive terms as such group coordinator. - The Board of Directors will annually approve an electronic voting system to deliver the election in a fair, consistent, conflict free, and appropriate manner including the review and validation of voter eligibility.
+The approved voting system and election process will be communicated to delegates in the standing rules at least 20 days prior to the Governing Council meeting. - B. The 10 Year Athlete Representatives, as defined in Article XXII, Section 1 (A), of these bylaws elects four athlete voting members of the Board of Directors, pursuant to the provisions of Article VIII, Section 2 of these bylaws for a term specified in Article VIII, Section 3, of these bylaws commencing upon the conclusion of the meeting of the Governing Council at which elections under paragraph A of this Section 4 occur, or until their respective successors are elected and assume office.
+The fifth athlete on the Board of Directors will be the elected USOPC Team USA Athletes' Commission representative.
 The chair of the Athletes Advisory Committee will be elected by the Athletes Advisory Committee from the five members of the Board of Directors.